Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Reversible cushions and a stable, corner-blocked frame for everyday use

-• Two sizes (sofa and loveseat) to match different room footprints
+• Two sizes so you can match the lineup to different room footprints

 • Alternatives to consider